Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 What happens during a psychological assessment?

-It typically involves interviews, questionnaires, and structured tasks relevant to the concern being assessed.
+It typically involves interviews, questionnaires, and structured tasks relevant to your concerns.

 Do I need a referral from a doctor or school?